Here are 8 players you should add to your Euro 2020 fantasy football this week

 Easy.
 Head to the official Euro 2020 fantasy football site, find your team and click on the player you would like to substitute out of your team before scouting for his replacement.

-What is my budget and how do I pick my squad for Match Day 2?
+What is my budget and how do I pick my squad for the knockout stages?

 You started by picking a squad of 15 players, with a total budget of €100 million.
 However, when the competition reaches the knockout stages, your budget increases to €105 million.